Speed-Robust Scheduling -- Sand, Bricks, and Rocks: Speed-Robust Scheduling with Equal-Size Jobs

 \section{Speed-Robust Scheduling with Equal-Size Jobs}

-We consider the special case in which jobs have equal processing times.
+In this section, we consider instances where all jobs are of equal size (bricks) as this case seems to capture the complexity of the general problem.
+This intuition stems from the fact that all known lower bounds already hold for this type of instances~(see~\cite{SteinZ20} and \cref{lem:LB3:1.5}).
 By a scaling argument, we may assume that all jobs have unit processing time.
+Therefore, we consider unit-size jobs for the remainder of the section.

-Before focusing on a specific speed setting, we show that in both settings we can use any algorithm for infinitesimal jobs with a proper scaling to obtain a robustness factor which is degraded by a factor decreasing with~$n/m=:\avg$.
+Before focusing on a specific speed setting, we show that in both settings we can use any algorithm for infinitesimal jobs with a proper scaling to obtain a corresponding algorithm for unit-size jobs.
+Its robustness factor improves with increasing average load per bag~$n/m=:\avg$.
 Assume~$\avg>1$, as otherwise the problem is trivial.
 We define the algorithm \sandtobricks that builds on the optimal algorithm for infinitesimal jobs,~$\sandalg^*$, which is~$\sandalg$ for general speeds (Section~\ref{sec:SandOnRelated}) or~$\sandalg_{01}$ for speeds in~$\{0,1\}$~(Section~\ref{sec:SandOnParallel}).
 Let~$a_1,\ldots,a_m$ be the bag sizes constructed by~$\sandalg^*$ scaled such that a total processing volume of~$n$ can be assigned, that is,~$\sum_{i=1}^m a_i = n$.
 For unit-size jobs, we define bag sizes as~$a'_i=(1+\frac{1}{\avg}) \cdot a_i$ and assign the jobs greedily to the bags.

-\begin{lemma} For~$n$ jobs with unit processing times and~$m$ machines, \sandtobricks for \srs is $(1+\frac{1}{\avg})\cdot \rho(m)$-robust, where~$\avg=n/m$ and~$\rho(m)$ is the robustness factor for $\sandalg^*$ for~$m$~machines. \end{lemma} \begin{proof} To prove the lemma, it is sufficient to show that all~$n$ unit-size jobs can be assigned to the constructed bags of sizes~$a'_1,\ldots,a'_m$.
-Suppose there is a job~$j$ that does not fit into any bag without exceeding the bag size.
+\begin{lemma} For~$n$ jobs with unit processing times and~$m$ machines, \sandtobricks for \srs is $(1+\frac{1}{\avg})\cdot \rho(m)$-robust, where~$\rho(m)$ is the robustness factor for $\sandalg^*$ for~$m$~machines. \end{lemma} \begin{proof} To prove the lemma, it is sufficient to show that all~$n$ unit-size jobs can be assigned to the constructed bags of sizes~$a'_1,\ldots,a'_m$.
+Suppose for the sake of contradiction that there is a job~$j$ that does not fit into any bag without exceeding the bag size.
 The remaining volume in the bags is at least the total capacity minus the processing volume of all jobs except~$j$, that is,

 Hence, there must exist some bag that has a remaining capacity of at least~$1$ and can fit job~$j$. \end{proof}